The Down Syndrome Health Measure (DSHM) is a caregiver-report measure of health status for individuals with Down syndrome age 0-21 years.

 3. We made survey questions and tested those.

-In the future, I plan to build on this work and develop a patient-reported outcome completed by individuals with Down syndrome.
+In the future, I plan to build on this work and develop a patient-reported outcome to be completed by individuals with Down syndrome.

 Conceptualizing health of individuals with Down syndrome